QilinCloud/QilinCloud/README.md

 Generally, bugs and enhancements for the API or docs should be provided by the issues tab in the repository.
 Everything else takes place in the discussions tab.

-:warning: For vulnerabilities please check out the security tab.
+:warning: For vulnerabilities please check out the security tab in the repository.

 ## Legal